-Prior to 2016, we decided to forgo the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
-We also do not have any security ownership requirements or guidelines for our management or directors.
-We do not currently anticipate any equity-based compensation will be granted in 2019, other than the annual grants of stock to our directors who are not employees of Contran or one of its subsidiaries or affiliates.
+Prior to 2018, we decided to forgo the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
+We also do not have any security ownership requirements or guidelines for our management, although we do have stock ownership guidelines for our non-employee directors.
+We do not currently anticipate any equity-based compensation will be granted in 2021, other than the annual grants of stock to our directors who are not employees of Contran or one of its subsidiaries or affiliates.

 Compensation Committee Report.
 The management development and compensation committee has reviewed with management the Compensation Discussion and Analysis section in this proxy statement.
 Based on the committee's review and a discussion with management, the committee recommended to the board of directors that our compensation discussion and analysis be included in this proxy statement.
-The following individuals, in the capacities indicated, hereby submit the foregoing report.

-The members of our Management Development and Compensation Committee submit the foregoing report as of February 28, 2019.
+The members of our management development and compensation committee submit the foregoing report as of March 4, 2021.

-Thomas E. Barry Chairman of our Management Development and Compensation Committee W. Hayden McIlroy Member of our Management Development and Compensation Committee Summary of Cash and Certain Other Compensation of Executive Officers.
-The 2018 Summary Compensation Table below provides information concerning compensation we and our subsidiaries paid or accrued for services rendered during the last three years by our chief executive officer, our chief financial officer, and each of the three other most highly compensated individuals (based on ISA charges to us and our subsidiaries) who were our executive officers at December 31, 2018.
-All of our named executive officers were employees of Contran for the last three years and provided their services to us and our subsidiaries pursuant to our ISA with Contran.
+Thomas E. Barry Chairman of our Management Development and Compensation Committee W. Hayden McIlroy Member of our Management Development and Compensation Committee

+Summary of Cash and Certain Other Compensation of Executive Officers.
+The 2020 Summary Compensation Table below provides information concerning compensation we and our subsidiaries paid or accrued for services rendered during the last three years by our chief executive officer, our chief financial officer, each of the three other most highly compensated individuals (based on ISA charges to us and our subsidiaries) who were our executive officers at December 31, 2020, and an additional individual who served as an executive officer for a portion of 2020 and is required to be included pursuant to SEC rules even though she was not serving in such capacity at December 31, 2020.
+All of our named executive officers were employees of Contran for their years reported in this table and provided their services to us and our subsidiaries pursuant to our ISA with Contran.
 For a discussion of this ISA, see the Intercorporate Services Agreements part of the Certain Relationships and Transactions section of this proxy statement.